3cham/hackathon-chatbot/README.md

 - In an underground go routine, the client calls /api/receive_message every 1s to receive new messages

-- otherwise, client wait for input form Stdin, if Enter is pushed, it sends the last sentence to server with /api/send_messag
+- otherwise, client wait for input form Stdin, if Enter is pushed, it sends the last sentence to server with /api/send_message

+# Build & Deploy server

+# Start client against deployed server